 Thomas Jefferson's Decalogue, February 25, 1825

-1. Never put off till tomorrow what you can do today.
+1. Never put off till tomorrow what you can do today.2.
+Never trouble another for what you can do yourself.

 3. Never spend your money before you have it.